ItzPongo/IMG-420/README.md

 ## How to Play
 1. Launch the game.
 2. Press the **Start Game** button.
-3. Move around with the arrow keys or WASD.
+3. Move around with the arrow keys.
 4. Aim with your mouse and fire using right-click.
 5. Survive as long as you can — your timer will display how many seconds you’ve lasted.